-- 1. Some people stay with the public defender, if the judge appointed one, only to find out that no one told them that the public defender cannot represent them at the civil (DMV) driver's license suspension hearing (Formal Review Hearing) nor at the University of Florida hearing (for UF students).
-So valuable representation is lost. - 2.
-It is common for the public defenders with the least legal experience to be assigned to misdemeanor cases (including DUI); they have an overwhelming case load and are just learning their way around the court house.
+- Some people stay with the public defender, if the judge appointed one, only to find out that no one told them that the public defender cannot represent them at the civil (DMV) driver's license suspension hearing (Formal Review Hearing), so valuable representation may be lost. - 2.
+It is common for the public defenders with the least legal experience to be assigned to misdemeanor cases (including DUI); they have an overwhelming case load and are just learning their way around the courthouse.